ocaml/v2.ocaml.org/site/learn/tutorials/compiling_ocaml_projects.md

 ###  Using the ocamlfind front-end

-Using `ocamlfind` is often used for compiling any program or library that uses third-party OCaml libraries.
+The `ocamlfind` front-end is often used for compiling programs that use third-party OCaml libraries.
 Library authors themselves make their library installable with `ocamlfind` as well.
 You can install `ocamlfind` using the opam package manager, by typing `opam install ocamlfind`.